romnn/microgpusim/WIP.md

 - DONE: commit all those many many changes
 - DONE: move stat transfer into own file for cleaner separation
 - DONE: clean up stats bridge for now
-- move stats into own module? can be reused for playground

-  - what does playground already use? otherwise we have the conversion in validate?

-- check all the nvbit changes and push them
-- add matrix functionality to actions-rs? as actions-workflow-parser?
-  - implement contains, merge, etc. for serde_yaml too and add some examples to serde_merge
-- prepare to move out the benchmark stuff (keep it more generic in lib.rs at least)

-  - add timeouts

 - DONE: add benchmark yml file

   - DONE: test parsing the benchmark yml file